The Carthage College campus will reopen in phases this summer, starting with small groups of employees returning to on-site work June 15.

 Return to Work Phase I: June 15-July 15

-The goal of Phase I is to have a soft opening of campus where we can implement our new operations, ensure social distancing, and make adjustments where necessary.
+The goal of Phase I is to have a soft opening of campus, so we can implement our new operations, ensure social distancing, and make adjustments where necessary.

 - Faculty: Most Carthage College faculty are not typically on campus during the summer months.
 Therefore, faculty are not directly impacted in Phase I. Any faculty who feel they must be on campus regularly during this timeframe for research, SURE, or other campus responsibilities should contact their divisional deans.